Who We Treat

 Anxiety and Depression

-Relying on a strong cognitive-behavioral therapeutic program, our counselors work with each student to replace negative and unproductive thought patterns with more realistic and useful ones.
+Relying on a strong cognitive-behavioral therapeutic program, our therapists work with each student to replace negative and unproductive thought patterns with more realistic and useful ones.
 We help each student overcome his fears and anxieties, through a variety of methods, including verbalizing his fears and realizing that the lion is often just a mouse and far more manageable than it seemed.
 We will also help him to realize that being uncomfortable is okay but what isn’t okay is to quit or stop doing something simply because it makes you uncomfortable.
-We use many activities to create these situations for our students, such as water and snow skiing, rock climbing, organized sports, sharing during group, talking to teachers and coaches.
+We use many activities to create these situations for our students, such as water and snow skiing, rock climbing, organized sports, sharing during group, and talking to teachers and coaches.
 We will challenge him to get out of his comfort zone and get comfortable with being uncomfortable.

 Failing Academics